 When it comes down to your bridesmaids’ hairstyles, they should hold some resemblance to the wedding theme itself.
 Thus, consider where your wedding is located (indoors or outdoors), and a tie between the destination and the theme exists.
 Ask yourself whether the day is supposed to be formal or informal; this can determine if hairstyles will be sleek or wispier and more relaxed looking.

 Take into account the season of your wedding, and if that means you need to be concerned with the weather on that day.
 Your bridesmaids will appreciate an up-do hairstyle if you anticipate humidity or a lot of wind on your wedding day.
 Whereas if things may get a little chilly, surely your bridesmaids wouldn’t mind having their hair down.

 Think about the roles your bridesmaids hold on the day of the wedding; if you have a coordinator who will handle most tasks, you can be free with your bridesmaids’ hairstyles.
 However, if your team is responsible for numerous duties that day, and they’re likely to be running around a lot, give them a hassle-free hairstyle (like an up-do).

-Bridesmaids’ hairstyles deserve just as much thought and consideration as your hairstyle; they’re by your side for most of the day and usually have a lot on their plates.
+Finally, bridesmaids’ hairstyles deserve just as much thought and consideration as your hairstyle.
+Since they’re by your side for most of the day and usually have a lot on their plates.
 Thinking through each of these different rules and criteria will make choosing a hairstyle much more straightforward.
 For more tips on everything bridesmaids, check out The Ultimate Guide for Choosing the Perfect Bridesmaid.